 Which is a better source of protein for dogs: wet or dry dog food?

 Wet and dry foods are great sources of protein for dogs.
-Dry dog foods will show a higher concentration of crude protein in the GA ingredient breakdown.
-But that doesn’t mean it has more protein than wet or fresh mixes.
+Dry dog foods will show a higher concentration of crude protein in the GA ingredient breakdown, but that doesn’t mean they have more protein than wet or fresh mixes.
 Wet and fresh dog foods include moisture in the percentage breakdown, which lowers the percentage of each nutrient.

 You’ll have to check the DM percentage to know which food has more protein.
 Spot & Tango offer high-protein options in both wet and dry forms, allowing you to choose what suits your dog best.
 Factors like your dog's age, breed, and health condition influence your choice.